Children Therapy and therapy for teens banner

 Raising a child or teen comes with moments of uncertainty, worry, and emotional overwhelm.
 Whether your child or teen is struggling with anxiety, big emotions, school stress, or behavioral changes, therapy can provide meaningful support during these important developmental years.

-At Healing Is a Journey LLC, children and teens are supported through developmentally appropriate, trauma-informed, and evidence-based therapy, delivered through secure telehealth across Texas.
+At Healing Is a Journey LLC, therapy for children and teens is provided through developmentally appropriate, trauma-informed, and evidence-based care delivered through secure telehealth across Texas.
 Care is individualized, emotionally safe, and designed to help young people build skills they can carry into daily life.

 A Strong Foundation in Education & Child Development